kubos/kubos/docs/services/telemetry-db.rst

 It has the following schema::

     query {
-        telemetry(timestampGe: Integer, timestampLe: Integer, subsystem: String, parameter: String, output: String!): String!
+        telemetry(timestampGe: Integer, timestampLe: Integer, subsystem: String, parameter: String, output: String!, compress: Boolean = true): String!
     }

 The ``output`` argument specifies the output file to write the query results to.
+It may be a relative or absolute path.

+The ``compress`` argument specifies whether the service should compress the output file after writing the results to it.

 The other arguments are the same as in the ``telemetry`` query.

 The query will return a single field echoing the file that was written to.
+If the ``compress`` argument is true, then the result will be the output file name suffixed with ".tar.gz" to indicate that the file was compressed using ``Gzip <https://www.gnu.org/software/gzip/manual/gzip.html>``__.

 The results file will contain an array of database entries in JSON format.
 This matches the return fields of the ``telemetry`` query.